complyue/hadui/README.md

 ## Orientation

-hadui is data science oriented, it is not suitable as a general purpose web framework.
+Hadui is data science oriented, it is not suitable as a general purpose web framework.

 All exported functions from all modules in the stack project of matter,